 Subtask 2.4Surface Transportation Program (STP) and Congestion Mitigation and Air

 Quality (CMAQ) Program Funds Management

-Work Task Budget: \$6,875
+Work Task Budget: \$6,672

 FHWA MPO Planning Funds, \$5,000

 FTA 5303 Metropolitan Planning Funds, \$1,500

-In-Kind Match, \$375
+In-Kind Match, \$172

 Subtask consists of maintaining regular accounting of fund balances, staying current on fund rules and eligibility, participating statewide in allocation of funds.
+The TAC will determine if changes to the project selection criteria and application materials is necessary as part of the next discretionary funding project selection process.
+Staff will facilitate the process.
 Also, funds programmed in the current MTIP will be monitored.
 MRMPO coordinates with ODOT to track fund balances.
-Subsequent changes to projects through FY 2015 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
+Subsequent changes to projects through FY 2016 will need to be tracked to maintain fund balances to ensure that funds are programmed appropriately.
 Administrative duties will be performed as needed.
 MRMPO participation in statewide discussion of funding allocations is part of this subtask.
 MAP-21 could also bring changes to these funds that will have to be addressed.
+The RVMPO will continue to work with ODOT to ensure CMAQ project eligibility and also ensure the completion of USDOT CMAQ annual reports which require a description of the qualitative and quantitative benefits of CMAQ projects.